IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option shall use WADO-RS Retrieve [RAD-107] to retrieve images from an Image Manager / Image Archive.

-The requests shall have the same semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], constructed based on DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString.
+The requests shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], retrieve the corresponding.

-If the Report Reader also claims support of the Series/Study Navigation Option, then the WADO-RS request shall also support the RetrieveSeries and RetrieveStudy semantics.
+A Report Reader that claims support of the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.

 ### XX.2.4 Integrated Image Display Invoker Option